 Sponsor a hamper - Purchase mandatory hamper items and deliver hamper to a family.

-Deliver hampers - Swing by the warehouse starting Monday, December 11 with your vehicle and driver’s license.
+Deliver hampers - Swing by the warehouse starting Saturday, December 9 with your vehicle and driver’s license.
 No appointment necessary.
-Delivery hours are 9–9 weekdays and 9-5 weekends between December TBD and December 23.
+Delivery hours are 9–9 weekdays and 9-5 weekends between December 9 and December 23.

 Scheduled Volunteering (3 or more shift commitment)